NATS

 Command Line Flags

---transport: Transport type (stdio or sse), default: stdio--sse-address: Address for SSE server to listen on, default: 0.0.0.0:8000--log-level: Log level (debug, info, warn, error), default: info--json-logs: Output logs in JSON format, default: false--no-authentication: Allow anonymous connections without credentials--user: NATS username or token (can also be set via NATS_USER env var)--password: NATS password (can also be set via NATS_PASSWORD env var)
+--transport: Transport type (stdio, sse, or streamable-http), default: streamable-http--address: Address for HTTP transport to listen on, default: 0.0.0.0:8000--endpoint-path: Endpoint path for streamable-http transport, default: /mcp--sse-address: Deprecated alias of--address--log-level: Log level (debug, info, warn, error), default: info--json-logs: Output logs in JSON format, default: false--no-authentication: Allow anonymous connections without credentials--user: NATS username or token (can also be set via NATS_USER env var)--password: NATS password (can also be set via NATS_PASSWORD env var)

 Authentication Methods